 It would be nice if these tasks were part of a shorter and tougher campaign instead of what we have now.
 As it stands, the progress of Destiny 2: Beyond Light feels artificially wrong.
 This means allowing players to spend more time, perhaps creating the illusion that people are engaged if they are not.

-Destiny 2: Beyond Light is a step in many directions.
+Destiny 2 is a step in many directions.
 From boring propaganda you are going to build a weak mission for no reason, where the goals will be rehearsed for what you have done before, trying and repeating everything on your other characters seems like a chore.
 Then you get a good, but terribly unbalanced stasis element in PvP.
 Next, there is the weapon / armor sunset, where the new seasonal elements do not act as replacement gear.

 Oh, and we have not discussed the Destiny Content Vault and the removal of multiple locations and activities, as well as the Cosmodrome seems to be almost reconsidered.

-Currently, Destiny 2: Beyond Light has a few elements that is found in the following seasonal calendar.
+Currently, Destiny 2: Beyond Light has a few elements that found in the following seasonal calendar.
 Season Mission and the so-called Rathborn Hunts will appear on November 17 and the Deep Stone Crypt Ride will be released on November 21.
 Yet two exotic discoveries and many mysteries found.
 Similarly, as we have seen before, Bungie can continue the story in the coming weeks.

 Sadly, it can be difficult to track back.
 Destiny expansions give new life to the game.
 They start fresh after any disappointments in previous seasons or DLCs.
 However, Destiny 2: Beyond Light has many issues from Get-Go and questionable decisions can lead to a tiring experience.
 It’s nowhere near as provided by Forsaken and does not scratch the itch as well as Shadow Keep.